CodeGuru45/endlesssidescroller-game/README.md

 #### blue balls

-Blue enemies move slightly faster than red enemies, and are not able to be destroyable
+Blue enemies move slightly faster than red enemies, and are not destroyable

 #### Pink enemies

-Pink enemies can be destroyed, but are very fast!
-Watch out!
+Pink enemies can be destroyed, but move very fast so watch out!